The Basics: Overview

 - Diaphragm and cervical cap

-You need surgery or a medical procedure for:
+You need a medical procedure for:

 - Sterilization (for both women and men)